sencha/ext-web-components/packages/ext-web-components-gen/Readme.md

 npm install -g @sencha/ext-web-components-gen
 ```

-## Creating a new ext-components-gen App
+## Creating a new ext-web-components-gen App

 If you haven't already, log into Sencha's private registry using the credentials you received in your Ext Components trial or subscription activation email.
 If you don't have credentials, you can get them by [signing up for a trial of Ext Components](https://www.sencha.com/products/extwebcomponents/evaluate/earlyaccess/).